From Discrete Plans to Real-World Execution: A World-Model-Driven Framework for Execution-Aware Multi-Agent Path Finding: Empirical Evaluation

 \subsubsection{Data Collection and Model Training}

 To train \mypredictor, we first collect MAPF solutions from six maps: \texttt{empty}, \texttt{maze}, \texttt{random}, \texttt{room}, \texttt{den312d}, and \texttt{WH-S}.
-For each map, we use MAPF-LNS~\cite{li2021anytime} to plan all 25 random instances with agent counts ranging from 10 to 300, saving the plan at every iteration to obtain multiple MAPF solutions per run.
-These plans are executed in SMART to obtain real-world execution times as training labels.
+For each map, we use MAPF-LNS~\cite{li2021anytime} to plan all 25 random instances with agent counts ranging from 10 to 300, saving the plan at every iteration to obtain multiple MAPF solutions from each run.
+These plans are executed in SMART to obtain execution information as training labels.
 Simultaneously, we extract encoded graphs from the ADGs constructed for each plan to use as input features.
-In total, we collect 9,433 graphs for training.
+In total, we collect 28,177 graphs for training.

-In our \mypredictor implementation, two transformer encoder blocks are employed, each consisting of 3 layers with 4 attention heads and a feedforward dimension of 256.
-We apply positional encoding to capture sequential information within each agent’s action sequence.
-The transformer layers use pre-layer normalization and a dropout rate of 0.1 for improved stability.
-Between the transformer blocks, two GATv2 graph convolutional layers with 64 hidden units process the graph structure with edge features.
-For the distribution prediction variant, we use two separate 4-layer MLPs to predict the mean and variance; only the mean MLP is used in the time-point prediction variant.
-Training is conducted using the Adam optimizer with a learning rate of $3 \times 10^{-4}$.